 - Baby wipes

-Compression Socks: Your dr will probably give you a blood thinner to help assist with blood clot risks, but you can also do your part by adding compression socks while at home
+Compression Socks: Your doctor will probably give you a blood thinner to help assist with blood clot risks, but you can also do your part by adding compression socks while at home.

 Other items that many women like to have prior to surgery:

-- Coming home outfit: Button up or zipper shirt, pants without waist line
+- Coming home outfit: Button up or zipper shirt, pants without a waistline

-- Extra long charger (To reach to bed)
+- Extra-long charger (To reach to the bed)